Probate

 Required Notices

-At The Whipple Law Group, your Spokane probate attorney will prepare the required legal notices that must be sent out announcing the opening of probate.
+At The Whipple Law Group, your Washington probate attorney will prepare the required legal notices that must be sent out announcing the opening of probate.
 In addition to the heirs and beneficiaries, different state agencies are provided notice.
-We also help our clients contact the IRS, obtain an EIN number, and correctly open the estate bank account.
+We also help our clients contact the IRS, obtain an EIN number, and correctly open relevant estate bank accounts.

 Estate Inventory

 One of the critical duties of the Personal Representative is to complete an estate inventory.
 Completing the estate inventory must occur shortly after opening probate.
-At The Whipple Law Group, we lend our experience to our clients in order for them to locate assets and place them under the legal control of the estate.
-Do not distribute money or objects until completing the inventory.
+At The Whipple Law Group, we lend our experience to our clients so they can locate assets and place them under the legal control of the estate.
+It is highly recommended to not distribute money or objects until completing the inventory.

 Creditors' Claims